tsib0/aw-reporting/README.md

 >developerToken=

 Fill in your OAuth credentials.
 If you need to create them, visit: <a href>https://code.google.com/apis/console#access</a>

 >clientId=

 >clientSecret=

+Fill in the following with the number of rows that will be parsed from the CSV file before persisting to the DB.
+The bigger the number, the bigger the memory usage, but also might give an improvement in performance.

+>aw.report.processor.rows.size=1000

 Fill in the following with your database connection.

-> aw.report.model.db.sql.url=jdbc:mysql://localhost:3306/AWReports?rewriteBatchedStatements=true
+>aw.report.model.db.sql.url=jdbc:mysql://localhost:3306/AWReports?rewriteBatchedStatements=true

 >aw.report.model.db.sql.username=reportuser